OpenWork-NZ/mdwg/docs/_defs/SpatialRepresentationType.md

 ### ISO19139

 MD_DataIdentification/spatialRepresentationType moved from MD_DataIdentification to MD_Identification in order to allow their use for service identification.
-In practice, when creating metadata for data, this change is not noticable.
+In practice, when creating metadata for data, this change is not noticeable.

 </details>